Project type: Urban Planning, Adaptive Reuse

 Location: Berlin, Germany

-“I have always imagined that paradise will be a kind of library” Jorge Luis Borges, The journey Odysseus
+“I have always imagined that Paradise will be a kind of library” – Jorge Luis Borges, The Last Voyage of Ulysses

 The compact, rational building figure and concentration of services ensures optimized internal operational procedures.
 The frame structure employed also affords maximum flexibility for future adaptations.
 The advantageous surface to volume ratio is only compromised where the sculptural stair cuts through the building but does not impact on the general efficiency of the building.

 The structural framework has a large grid of columns, maximizing the use of prefabrication and efficiency.
 The floor slabs conduct the load via prefabricated elements to beams at 11-metre spacings, resulting in a cost-effective but also highly-flexible construction.
 Rigid utility, stair and lift cores serve to stiffen the building.